kamepallis/node_learning/README.md

             Each request working parallelly
 What is NPM?
     -> Node package manager
-    -> Library for JavaScript Framework
+    -> Library(Registry- share and borrow packages) for JavaScript Framework -> Adapt packages of code for your apps, or incorporate packages as they are -> Download standalone tools you can use right away

 package.json
     -> Entry point for application